 We tried the 2005 vintage just before its October 2009 release.
 Ackerman uses all new French Oak (Taransaud) barrels where the wine ages for two years.
 After bottling, the wine sits for another 2 years before being released to the consumer.
 Based on their experience with older home vintages, wines from this vineyard age well.
 This extra age before being released is never a bad thing for the consumer.
 The 2005 vintage is somewhat of a cross between their more restrained 2003 vintage and the 2004 which shows more fruit.

 The Ackermans enjoy drinking wines that are versatile, especially wines that can be paired with a variety of foods and these are the types of wines they strive to produce.
-The 2005 is dark ruby in the glass with an elegant bouquet that shows some floral notes, blackberry as well as subtle aromas of cigar.
+The 2005 Ackerman Vineyards Cabernet Sauvignon is dark ruby in the glass with an elegant bouquet that shows some floral notes, blackberry as well as subtle aromas of cigar.
 The oak is well integrated throughout and certainly does not dominate.
-This wine shows a real complexity of flavor and picks up in structure from the mid palate onwards; this leads to a finish that is anchored by broad slightly dusty tannins.
-This is more of a traditional Bordeaux styled wine that will age well yet can also be consumed early especially with food.
+This wine shows a fine complexity of flavor and picks up in structure from the mid palate onwards; this leads to a finish that is anchored by broad slightly dusty tannins.
+This is more of a traditional Bordeaux styled wine that will age well yet can also be consumed in it youth, especially with food.

 They sell direct; the easiest way to order is from their website and or join their rapidly growing mailing list (or if visiting the Napa Valley – setup an appointment to taste at their location near downtown Napa).
 Ackerman’s wines can also be found locally in the valley at a variety of locations including Backroom Wines in downtown Napa and at Auberge du Soleil in St. Helena.
 They are also distributed in other states including Arizona, Florida, New York and Wyoming.
 Because their distribution is small, they plan on capping their retail outlets to a select group of 100.